ivandotv/microbundle-template/README.md

 - `__COMMIT_SHA__` is replaced with the short version of the git commit SHA from the HEAD.
 - `__BUILD_DATE__` is replaced with the date of the commit from the HEAD.

-## Testing via Jest
+## Testing via Vitest

-Jest is used for testing.
+Vitest is used for testing.
 You can write your tests in Typescript and they will be compiled via babel targeting the nodejs version that is running the tests.
 The testing environment is set to `node` you might want to change that if you need access to `DOM` in your tests (use `jsdom`).
-I think there is no faster way to run typescript tests in jest. :)

-The coverage threshold is set to `80%` globally.

-One plugin is added to jest:

-- `jest-watch-typeahead` (for filtering tests by file name or test name)

 There are three tasks for running tests:

 - `test` run all test and report code coverage
-- `test:ci` is the same as `test` only optimized for CI (will not run in parallel)
 - `test:watch` continuously run tests by watching some or all files

-## Linting via ESLint
+## Linting via Biome

--ESLint is set up with a few plugins:

-- `@typescript-eslint/eslint-plugin` for linting Typescript.
-- `eslint-plugin-jest` for linting Jest test files
-- `eslint-plugin-prettier` for prettier integration
-- `eslint-plugin-promise` for linting promises
-- `eslint-plugin-tsdoc` for linting TypeScript doc comments conform to the TSDoc specification.
+- [Biome.js](https://biomejs.dev/) is used for linting and formatting.
-- There are a few overrides that I think are common sense.
-You can see the overrides inside the [.eslintrc.js](.eslintrc.js) file.

-You can also remove all the plugins that you don't need.

-You can run ESLint via `lint` and `lint:check` scripts.

-## Formatting code via Prettier

-Prettier is set up not to conflict with `eslint`.
-You can run prettier via `format` and `format:check` scripts.

 ## Continuous Integration